Chapter Sixty Five

 “He’s sky blue,” Zi nods, “Well done.”

 Amaya removes the headphones from John, flips on the halogen light, all John can see is nothing.
+Maybe he thinks he's dead, seeing the white light bit people go on about.
 Janah starts to chat through the synthesizer.
 She sounds like a man, not threatening, casual.
 She asks a dozen questions, slowly, making a new pal, a BFFN, best friend for now.

 Two hours later, she’s chock full of information.
 The encrypted files and records, the encryption passwords and the code.
 We have his bank and brokerage accounts, his cash stashes, the keys to his house and the codes to get in the gate, and the code for his security system.

 We don’t need Alexis except to reprogram.
 Janah rests for two hours.
 Amaya jacks them both up on amphetamines for the wait.
 Can’t have them getting any rest.